luposdate3000/luposdate3000/documentation/README-usage-compile-intellij.md

 ```

 This should be fast.

+Download and install intellij from https://www.jetbrains.com/idea/download/

 Now, you can open intellij.
+Intellij on Windows warns you about not trusted git-ssl-certificates - you can accept these.
+The Linux-version of intellij ignores this.

 To compile and launch, click "Run Anything" in the top right corner.
 Type gradle run - dont hit "enter" directly.